IV-Housing/IV_Housing/team/RETROS.md

 ## Action item

-* a goal:
+* a goal: To be more organized in planning our iterations and efficient in implementing features.
-* a change:
+* a change: Write more specific user stories with features that can actually be implemented in that iteration.
-* a measurement:
+* a measurement: Being able to check all the user story notes boxes without having to alter them that much.

 ## Retro Assessment

-* A brief description of what retro outline or process you used:
+* A brief description of what retro outline or process you used: Start/Stop/Continue.
-* A brief assessment of how it went:
+* A brief assessment of how it went: We made some suggestions and changes on feature branches and decided to keep out-class meetings.
-* What advice would you give to the next person leading a retro based on what you learned today?:
+* What advice would you give to the next person leading a retro based on what you learned today?: Keep on brainstorming on Google Doc, which is really helpful for everyone.